The Famous Five: The Comic Strip Presents...

-Others
+Other parodies

 Parodies began early: in 1964, only the year after the last book was published, John Lennon in his work In His Own Write had the short story The Famous Five through Woenow Abbey.
 Amidst a plethora of deliberate misspellings, he lists ten members of the Five, and a dog named Cragesmure.

 Viz comic has parodied the series' style of writing and type of stories on a number of occasions.

 In the late eighties, Australian comedy team The D-Generation parodied The Famous Five on their breakfast radio show as a five-part serial entitled The Famous Five Get Their Teeth Kicked In.
 The parody was based on the first book Five on a Treasure Island.

 The fourth short story in Fearsome Tales for Fiendish Kids by Jamie Rix is named "The Chipper Chums Go Scrumping", which is about five children in 1952 on a picnic in Kent during the summer holidays.
 After their nap, the youngest wants an apple to eat so the children decide to steal from a nearby orchard, but they are caught by the owner, who is armed with a shotgun.
 It was later adapted for the Grizzly Tales for Gruesome Kids cartoon, which aired on CITV in 2000.

 A 2005 story in The Guardian also parodies the Famous Five.
 It argues that Anne, Dick, George and Julian are caricatures rather than characters, portraying Anne as having no life outside of domestic labour.
 It highlights what the writer, Lucy Mangan, considers to be the power struggle between Dick, George and Julian while Anne is sidelined.

 On 31 October 2009, the BBC programme The Impressions Show featured a sketch in which Ross Kemp meets The Famous Five.
 It was a parody of his Sky One show, Ross Kemp on Gangs.